100kristine/Wan-Deploy-Runpod/RUNPOD_README.md

 - Verify network volume is mounted: `df -h | grep /workspace/models`
 - Check model files exist and have correct permissions
 - Look for detailed errors in `/workspace/models/model_setup.log`
+- If model files are missing, rerun the model setup script

 ### Generation Issues
 - Start with smaller resolution (480p) for initial tests